akshatdalton/Audrch/README.md

 # Audrch
 Audrch (Audio + Search) - Using this project one can enter an audio and search which song it is!
-The project is made using Jina AI which is a neural search engine.
+The project is made using Jina AI which is a neural search framework.
 Check the original issue [here](https://github.com/jina-ai/jina/issues/3650).

 ## Idea: